ARTICLE PROCESSING CHARGES

 Cover Page:

-Title page: The title should be appropriate and according to the design study.
+Title page: The title should be appropriate and aligned with the design study.

-Keywords: Three to six keywords must be used which represent the article.
+Keywords: Three to six keywords must be used to represent the article.

-Introduction: Also included the objectives at the end of this part.
+Introduction: The objectives are also included at the end of this part.

 Materials and Methods: